Updated: Mar 12, 2021

 It Looks So Easy When They Do It

 In any area of expertise, there are people who make it look easy.
-But for some reason we don’t feel like we should be able to do whatever they’re doing.
+For some reason we seldom feel that we should be able to do whatever they’re doing.
 We don’t watch great magicians, figure skaters, snowboarders, or guitarists and think, “Yeah…I could do that”.
-Or, perhaps, “I could do that if I watch some YouTube videos about it”.
+We don't tend to think, “I could do that if I watch a few YouTube videos about how to do it”.
+Nope.
 We give them their props; knowing they earned their command and fluency with time and dedication.

-But singing is different, somehow.
-And CCM singing (contemporary commercial, or pop) is really different.
-Maybe it’s because, unlike golf or violin, humans are natural singers.
-Nearly everyone can sing to some degree.
-Maybe it’s our imbedded sense of ourselves as musical beings, along with the instrument that’s imbedded in our bodies, that gives us the sense that we’re entitled to be natural singers.
-Really, we are natural singers.
-It’s our culture of experts, exacerbated by internet videos, that cause us to imagine that there’s no space between the shower and The Voice.
+But for some reason singing, microphone styles in particular, is different.
+Maybe it’s because, unlike with golf or violin, humans are natural singers.
+In much the same way that nearly everyone believes they could be professional voice actors because they know how to talk, people feel they should be able to sing well because they can sing.
+Maybe it’s our imbedded sense of ourselves as musical beings, along with the instrument that’s imbedded in our bodies, that gives us the sense that we’re even entitled to be naturally proficient singers.
+Saturated in our culture of experts, exacerbated by internet videos, and encouraged by those one-in-a-million "naturals", we imagine that there’s no space between the shower and The Voice.